CorporateRewards/docs-myrewards/source/includes/api/performance/_self_claims.md

 ### Get Self Claims

-Endpoint to get self claims against a specific self claim promotion.
-Claims can be scoped down via passed in parameters.
-If no url parameters are provided then all claims against the requested promotion are returned.
+Endpoint to get self claims against a specific self-claim promotion.
+Claims can be filtered down via passed-in parameters.
+If no URL parameters are provided then all claims against the requested promotion are returned.
 Results are paginated at 100 records per page.

 #### HTTP Request